“Denial, Anger, Acceptance” Review

 Is Tony Soprano a golem?
 That’s one of the central questions at the heart of The Sopranos.
 The series’ third episode, the climactic “Denial, Anger, Acceptance,” is both a commendation and condemnation of its main character.
-To people Tony is involved with in business — like Shlomo Teittleman, a Hasidic Jew — he is indeed a Frankenstein’s mobster, an all-consuming malevolent specter.
+To people Tony does business with — like Shlomo Teittleman, a Hasidic Jew — he is indeed a Frankenstein’s mobster, an all-consuming malevolent specter.

 “46 Long” was an episode that saw Tony’s pent-up stress simmer to a boiling point.
 “Denial, Anger, Acceptance” finds a cooler, calmer and more collected Tony, but also a more emotionally fragile Tony.
 His best friend, family boss Jackie Aprile, is in the hospital dying of cancer, which causes Tony to move through the three titular stages of grief.